 Robert and his team have already built some model homes, including one in the design of a medieval castle!
 In addition to the twenty houses, Robert is building a community center for yoga classes and a centralized garden for fruits and vegetables.
 People are coming from all over the world to see this remarkable plastic bottle village in the making!
 Some of them are going back to their own communities to try to instigate similar projects.

-The construction of these rubbish removal houses is a very unique type of constructions.
+The construction of these plastic bottle houses is a very unique type of constructions.
 Lightweight wire cages are built.
 The cages are then filled with PET bottles and attached to steel rebar.
 They are then assembled to create the outer and inner walls of the houses and buildings.
 Cement is then applied over the cage and rebar walls.
 When the construction is all finished, the houses look very much like a traditionally built house.
 However, the “bones” of the house are anything but traditional!

 There are some other unique construction features of these plastic bottle homes that make them perfect for the hot humid climate of the Panamanian tropical jungle.
 Vents are placed near the floor and also at the top of the walls to create a chimney effect for air circulation and ventilation.
 This ensures that mold spores do not take hold, a common problem in a tropical humid environment.

-It may be hard to imagine at first that houses built from plastic rubbish removal are actually stronger than traditional houses, but it’s true!
+It may be hard to imagine at first that houses built from plastic bottles are actually stronger than traditional houses, but it’s true!
 In fact, these unique houses are far more earthquake resistant than a traditionally built home since the cage and rebar design gives a unique combination of great strength mixed with flexibility.
 In other words, the ground can rumble during an earthquake and the flexible cage design will rumble right along with it without breaking the structure of the house!

 Another amazing attribute of this unique construction is how energy efficient these houses are.
 It turns out that AIR, as in the air inside the plastic bottles inside the cages used to build the walls, is one of the best insulators in the world!
 Readings have been taken on hot days where the temperature differential between the inside of these plastic bottle homes and the outside was SEVENTEEN DEGREES CELSIUS!!
 This is with no air conditioning in a hot tropical climate.
 Amazing!